athif23/vue2html/README.md

     { color: 'black' }
   ],
   writeToFile: true
-})
+});
 ```

-> I don't know if it would work, but if you pass the folder path instead of component path, I think it would be fine to pass the props like the Multiple paths example above.
-Just remember to pass them in exact order.
+### Known Issues
+* If you use tailwind please remember that it would take more time to generate than without it, especially if you also use purge option.
+I mean that's just how it should be.
+I can't change it even if I want to.

+* Component's style included in other components.
+I don't know why this happens, and I honestly doesn't really want to care much about this right now.
+But don't worry if you use scoped style, it would be safe even if it included in other components...
+I think.

 ##### TODO

+* [x] Add css
-* [ ] Add css plugins
+* [x] Add postcss plugins
+* [x] Add Tailwindcss
 * [x] Can pass folder path as an argument, like `./components`
 * [ ] Add more test
 * [ ] Convert raw string instead of file